“Always wear face masks”,

 The Rush For Vaccination

-In India, the government has authorised 6 vaccines.
+In India, the government has authorized 6 vaccines.

 Though, it’s currently using only three – Covishield (Pfizer), Co-vaxin by Indian firm Bharat Biotech and Russian-made Sputnik V – for its vaccination drive.
 Of these, Covishield accounts for over 90% of the doses given so far.